The Massachusetts Roots of Ranked Choice Voting

 Fortunately, a lot has changed since the Cold War era.
 While machine politics, prejudice, and fear tactics are still with us today, so are the struggles against them.
 Moreover, those early voting reform efforts focused exclusively on bringing the proportional representation form of RCV to multi-member bodies like at-large city councils.
 Today, Voter Choice Massachusetts advocates ranked choice voting for all offices: single-winner RCV for single-member offices and multi-winner RCV for multi-member offices.
 Although RCV can still be hand-counted if necessary, ranked ballots are now normally tallied electronically, eliminating earlier concerns about the length and logistics of the vote-counting process.

 Current use of RCV in Massachusetts is not limited to Cambridge city elections.
 Many of our most prestigious colleges and universities, including Harvard, MIT, and Tufts, use RCV for student government or alumni elections.
 Several public school systems around the state, including Boston, Lowell, and Somerville, ask parents to fill out ranked ballots to choose their preference of school for their children.
-While these public school preferences are not tabulated in the same way as ballots in a real RCV election, the task of filling out a ranked ballot is so natural and easy, we barely recognize it when we see it.
+While these public school preferences are not tabulated in the same way as real RCV ballots, the task of filling ranking options is so natural and easy, we barely recognize it when we see it.

 Trust in government has scarcely been lower than it is today.9 Voters are often frustrated with the lack of choices; campaigns are often negative in tone and lacking in substance; and outcomes often diverge from the will of the electorate.
 Many new ideas have been proposed to reinvigorate and civilize our political process.
 But sometimes the right “new” idea isn’t really new at all.
 Even 150 years ago, Massachusetts reformers saw the value of ranked choice voting in producing fairer elections, and it has been used successfully in this state in one form or the other for decades since.